-The company has been in existence a little over a year.
+The company has been in existence for roughly two and a half years.
 It was Platz who came up with the idea and approached Hill for help.
-With two special needs children of her own — an 11-year-old daughter with sensory integration disorder and a second daughter, 9, with epilepsy — Platz says she and her husband “stepped up because we realized this isn’t about the physical aspects.
-It’s about us a family and what we are going to do to address the needs of the family.”
+With two special needs children of her own – a 12-year-old daughter with sensory integration disorder and a second daughter, 10, with epilepsy – Platz says she and her husband “stepped up because we realized this isn’t about the physical aspects.
+It’s about us as a family and what we are going to do to address the needs of the family.”

 Emotional but determined, Platz met the challenge head on, sitting down with “professionals and other parents and saying: ‘Let’s break this down into things that will make it feel more manageable.’
 Everything seems to weigh on you at once, but not everything has the same highest sense of priority,” she says.

 Platz believed that Hill would be an excellent partner because of her own journey with her daughters.
-Both women talked to numerous doctors, therapists, teachers and parents who all told them the same thing: that nothing else like this program is available to help parents.
+Both women talked to numerous doctors, therapists, teachers and parents who all told them the same thing: Nothing else like this program is available to help parents.

-“The excitement on their faces is fantastic,” Hills says.
+“The excitement on their faces is fantastic,” Hill says.

 “Parents usually do know what’s best for their child,” she says, “but may need help finding it, defining it and getting started.”

 The program is still in its early stages; software and a curriculum are being developed now.
-Meanwhile, Hill and Platz are working with health fairs for the Mesquite school district and have completed groundwork through other schools in the area.
+Meanwhile, Hill and Platz are working with health fairs for the Mesquite school district and have completed groundwork in other area schools.

 Hill says she basically muddled her way through as a parent of special needs children, just trying to make it through the day, and she doesn’t want other parents to find themselves in that same position.
 Her motivation for this new project is knowing she can make a difference in the lives of people just like her, but that’s not the only thing driving her, she says.